rd--/stsc3/md/c-smalltalk.md

 _c.reverse.at(n).sorted.collect(f).display_ translates to
 _((c reverse at: n) sorted collect: f) display_.

+The number of parentheses required is the same however their placement differs.

 ## Translation

 C-Smalltalk can be used as a notation for _Scheme-like_ languages.